prestongarno/kotlinq/README.md

 This isn't supported in the current release, but the package `com.prestongarno.ktq.http` package adds a dependency fragment [http4k](www.http4k.org) and supports end-to-end mutations and queries out of the box.
 Just describe your model, and execute.
-This is an example for getting your github name (not shown: compiled github IDL schema):
+This is an example for getting your github prop (not shown: compiled github IDL schema):

     class ViewerQuery : QModel<Query>(Query) {
       val me by model.viewer.init { UserModel() }
     }

     class UserModel : QModel<User>(User) {
-      val name by model.name
+      val prop by model.prop
     }

     GraphQL.initialize("https://api.github.com/graphql").apply {
       authorization = TokenAuth(System.getenv("GITHUB_KEY"))
     }.query { ViewerQuery() }
-        .onSuccess { println("Hello, ${it.me.name}") }
+        .onSuccess { println("Hello, ${it.me.prop}") }
         .execute()

-The last code block will print "Hello, \<your name here\>"
+The last code block will print "Hello, \<your prop here\>"